weirdgiraffe/git-cleanup-branches/README.md

 # git cleanup-branches

+When you're working on some project for a while the amount of git branches is getting up, so it's getting hard to understand which branches are still useful and which were already merged and deleted from the remote.
+This script try to address this problem by providing simple interactive experience to remove branches which were deleted at remote and those which were already merged.

 This simple script will delete local branches which are:

 - deleted in remote (remote name could be set via `--remote`, by default `origin`)